 Both the American Heart Association (AHA) and the Canadian Cardiovascular Society (CCS) have issued statements on stroke prevention in SCAF as a result of the studies outlined above.
-The CCS guidelines recommend that patients with SCAF longer than 24 hours with at least one stroke risk factor should receive OAC.
-Additionally, patients with SCAF of shorter duration who are at high risk should also be considered for OAC.
-On the other hand, the AHA guidelines currently recommend mainly using vascular risk factors (eg, CHA2DS2-VASc score) when deciding to use OAC for stroke prevention in AF.
-The AHA cited concerns that cutoffs for AF burden in all studies were arbitrary and not empirically derived; the effect of brief AF episodes is unknown; and some studies, including ASSERT, did not differentiate participants with AF versus atrial flutter, which may have a different stroke risk.
-For patients with high AF burden (eg, AHRE > 24 hrs) and high stroke risk (eg, CHA2DS2-VASc $\geq$ 2 for men and $\geq$ 3 for women), the AHA considers anticoagulation a reasonable option.
-114 Although the European Society of Cardiology has recognized that AF burden may influence stroke risk, they conclude that the current evidence is insufficient to guide treatment and should not be a major factor in decision making related to stroke prevention treatment.
-However, they suggest modifiable stroke risk factors should be identified and managed.
-Lastly, they advise providers to consider OAC for selected patients with $SCAF \ge 24$ hours and an estimated high stroke risk based on a validated tool such as the CHA2DS2-VASc.
+The CCS guidelines recommend that patients with SCAF longer than 24 hours with at least one stroke risk factor should receive OAC.74 Additionally, patients with SCAF of shorter duration who are at high risk should also be considered for OAC.
+On the other hand, the AHA guidelines currently recommend mainly using vascular risk factors (e.g., CHA2DS2-VASc score) when deciding to use OAC for stroke prevention in AF.125 The AHA cited concerns that cutoffs for AF burden in all studies were arbitrary and not empirically derived; the effect of brief AF episodes is unknown; and some studies, including ASSERT, did not differentiate participants with AF vs. atrial flutter, which may have a different stroke risk.
+For patients with high AF burden (e.g., AHRE > 24 hrs) and high stroke risk (e.g., CHA2DS2-VASc \ge 2 for men and \ge 3 for women), the AHA considers anticoagulation a reasonable option.125 Although the European Society of Cardiology has recognized that AF burden may influence stroke risk, they conclude that the current evidence is insufficient to guide treatment and should not be a major factor in decision making related to stroke prevention treatment.7 However, they suggest modifiable stroke risk factors should be identified and managed.
+Lastly, they advise providers to consider OAC for selected patients with SCAF > 24 hours and an estimated high stroke risk based on a validated tool such as the CHA2DS2-VASc.

-Two trials comparing NOAC versus aspirin are currently being conducted that will add information on the relationship between AF burden and stroke risk among people with indications for CIEDs: ARTESiA and NOAH-AFNET $6^{194}$ (Appendix H Table 1).
-ARTESiA is a multicenter, double-blind RCT of up to 4,000 patients age 55 years or older with SCAF (ie, CIED-detected AF $\geq$ 6 minutes duration) and at least one stroke risk factor.
-Participants will be randomized to apixaban or aspirin with an anticipated mean followup of 36 months.
+Two trials comparing DOACs vs. aspirin are currently being conducted that will add information on the relationship between AF burden and stroke risk among people with indications for CIEDs: ARTESiA206 and NOAH-AFNET 6207 (Appendix H Table 1).
+ARTESiA is a multicenter, double-blind RCT of up to 4,000 patients age 55 years or older with SCAF (i.e., CIED-detected AF \geq 6 minutes duration) and at least one stroke risk factor.206 Participants will be randomized to apixaban or aspirin with an anticipated mean followup of 36 months.
 The composite primary outcome is stroke, TIA, and systemic embolism, and the primary safety outcome is overt major bleeding.
-A planned subgroup analysis will compare participants with longest baseline SCAF greater than versus less than the median study population value.
-NOAH-AFNET 6 is a pragmatic, multicenter, double-blind RCT of 3,400 participants with CIED-detected AHRE longer than 6 minutes, age 65 years or older, and at least one additional stroke risk factor.
-Participants are randomized to edoxaban or usual care (ie, aspirin or placebo based on established indications) and followed for up to 3 years.
+A planned subgroup analysis will compare participants with longest baseline SCAF greater than vs. less than the median study population value.
+NOAH-AFNET 6 is a pragmatic, multicenter, double-blind RCT of 3,400 participants with CIED-detected AHRE longer than 6 minutes, age 65 years or older, and at least one additional stroke risk factor.207 Participants are randomized to edoxaban or usual care (i.e., aspirin or placebo based on established indications) and followed for up to 3 years.
 The primary outcome is stroke, systemic embolism, or cardiovascular death, and a major bleeding event is a secondary outcome.
 Prespecified exploratory analyses will be conducted based on duration and pattern of AHRE.
 Results from both trials are expected in 2022.
 However, both trials are enrolling patients with indications for CIED, which may reduce the applicability of their results to asymptomatic, healthy adults.